ASHUTOSH-SHUKLAA/CineHub/README.md

 # CineHub
-An entertainment platform that serve for Ticket Booking,  watching short films, and reading/reviewing.
+An entertainment platform that serve for Ticket Booking,  watching short films, and reading/reviewing reviews.